by Jerry Emanuelson, B.S.E.E.

-This myth is analogous to saying that if a coat doesn't keep you from being cold during a winter blizzard that you might as well just rip your coat off and go shirtless while out in the snowstorm.
+The either-or myth is analogous to saying that if a coat doesn't keep you from being cold during a winter blizzard that you might as well just rip your coat off and go shirtless while out in the snowstorm.
 Asking how much shielding that you will need is like asking how much of a coat you will need in the winter.
 (It depends upon how cold it will get, and upon how sensitive you are to the cold.)

 Myth: There are scientists who can predict the probability of a severe solar storm or nuclear EMP over a 5 or 10 year time frame.
 Fact: Most of the attempts by the world's best solar scientists to predict solar activity over a 2 to 10 year time frame have proven to be quite embarrassingly wrong.
 The prevalence of severe solar storms on time scales of centuries is much better known.
-In the spring of 2011, several noted solar scientists predicted that the forthcoming solar maximum would likely fizzle, and that we may be heading for something like the Maunder Minimum of a few centuries ago or the more recent Dalton Minimum.
+In the spring of 2011, several noted solar scientists predicted that the current solar maximum would likely fizzle, and that we may be heading for something like the Maunder Minimum of a few centuries ago or the more recent Dalton Minimum.
 Shortly after these predictions were reported in the news media, the sun began emitting a number of M and X class solar flares.
 Fortunately, none of the stronger solar flares were aimed directly at the Earth, but this increased solar activity did demonstrate the considerable difficulty in relatively short term predictions.

 There is a similar difficulty behind predicting the probability of nuclear EMP attacks.
 Such an attack would be a surprise attack.
 The most reliable characteristic of surprise attacks are that they are a surprise!